Penguins making Holtby look mortal

 The bigger problem, if that's the case, is that these Penguins shooters have the time and space to make conscious decisions about where to shoot.
 These playoffs have been so tight throughout because there's usually no room for offensive players to operate.
 There's so much back pressure by forwards and so much shot-blocking by everyone that goals, typically, have been hard to come by.

 That hasn't been the case often enough for the Capitals.
 They can take solace in that they're outshooting the Penguins, that they're controlling play for long stretches of time.
 But that comfort means nothing if you're eliminated.
-Nobody on the Minnesota Wild is sitting at home content with the postseason's best Corsi For percentage at 60.9 percent.
+Nobody on the Minnesota Wild is sitting at home content with the postseason's best Corsi for percentage at 60.9 percent.
 They're just sitting at home.

 The goalie was the difference in that series, and there's still time for Holtby to re-emerge to become the difference in this one.

-"In my eyes and maybe numbers-wise, he's one of the best goaltenders in the world," said Capitals forward T.J.
-Oshie "He's one of our leaders.
+"In my eyes and maybe numbers-wise, he's one of the best goaltenders in the world," Capitals forward T.J.
+Oshie said.
+"He's one of our leaders.
 He's arguably our most valuable player."

 That's the Capitals' way back into this series, if he re-emerges as the Capitals most valuable player and one of the best goalies in the world.
 It might be the only way.